MTARRAYANE/rainsight-melbourne-rainfall-predictor/README.md

 - Package this into a small API or web app for deployment

 ## Author
-Student project for machine learning practice.
+Mtar Rayen student project for machine learning practice.